iwate/ODataHttpClient/README.md

 And you can use `@@` as escape for `@`.

 ### Set OData Element Type
-In default, OData element type is not contains in payload.
+In default, OData element type is not contained in payload.
 If you want add element type, you sould use `type` parameter of Request factory method.

     Request.Post("...", payload, type: "ODataDemo.Product")